Ronit-94/github_api/README.md

-To install dependencies run the command: pip install -r requirements.txt
+To install dependencies run the command:\n
+*pip install -r requirements.txt*

-To get a list of repositories for a particular account run the following command: pyhton listrepo.py <username> <password>
+To get a list of repositories for a particular account run the following command: python listrepo.py <username> <password>